techinessoverloaded/iOSAppDevBasics/basicio.md

 The first element is: 45 with type: Int
 ```

-Now as we have seen about Basic I/O in Swift, we can move on to see about Operators in Swift
+Now as we have seen about Basic I/O in Swift, we can move on to see about Operators in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>
 <span style="float: left">